creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-10-24-HierarchicalProbabilisticUNet.md

 # Highlights

-* The objective of this paper is to develop a generative model for semantic segmentation able to learn complex-structured conditional distribution.
+* The objective of this paper is to develop a generative model for semantic segmentation able to learn complex-structured conditional distributions.
-* The innovation comes from the modelling of a coarse-to-fine hierarchy of latent variables to improve fidelity to fine structures in the models' samples and reconstructions.
+* The innovation comes from the modelling of a coarse-to-fine hierarchy of latent variables to improve fidelity to fine structures in the model's samples and reconstructions.
 * The proposed framework is capable of modelling distributions over segmentations with factors of variations across space and scale.